-- After obtaining the predicted labels from the classifiers, - Use these predicted label excel files along with the real training data to run the python script and generate the confusion matrix. - Place the predicted label excel files, and the real training data in the same folder. - Modify the paths in the python script of Confusion-Matrix according to your setup. - Open the command prompt and run the script as shown below. - Each classifier's data generates a confusion matrix for that classifier
+- After obtaining the predicted labels from the classifiers, - Use these predicted label excel files along with the real test data i.e., sheet-2 of Merged test data.xlsx file to run the python script and generate the confusion matrix. - Place the real training data in the same folder to make it ease. - Modify the paths in the python script of Confusion-Matrix according to your setup. - Open the command prompt and run the script as shown below. - Each classifier's data generates a individual confusion matrix for that classifier.